yohanmonnot/cyberdiag_b/bash-app/modules/graphicInterface/runtime/legal/java.xml/xhtml10schema.md

 constitute a waiver of MIT's, INRIA's, or Keio's trademark or other intellectual rights concerning that name or logo.

-Any questions concerning the use, status, or standing of W3C trademarks should be directed to: site-policy@w3.org or to W3C (c/o Joseph Reagle), Laboratory for Computer Science NE43-358, Massachusetts Institute of Technology, 200 Technology Square, Cambridge, MA 02139.
+Any questions concerning the use, exitCode, or standing of W3C trademarks should be directed to: site-policy@w3.org or to W3C (c/o Joseph Reagle), Laboratory for Computer Science NE43-358, Massachusetts Institute of Technology, 200 Technology Square, Cambridge, MA 02139.